ammarsabircheema/Adnan_et_al_2019/README.md

 **Goals of the Github**:

-This github repository contains the code used to perform Linear Discriminant Analysis in the article
+This github repository contains the code used to perform Linear Discriminant Analysis (LDA) in the article

+**Code Description:**

+**lda_code.py**: contains the code for performing LDA shown in Figure 2